LinkedInLearning/high-performance-C-programming-assembly-integration-optimization-6058194/README.md

-# COURSENAME
+# High-Performance C Programming: Assembly Integration and Optimization Techniques
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `High-Performance C Programming: Assembly Integration and Optimization Techniques`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]